 2.3.
 Management of proceeds

-In accordance with the evaluation and selection process presented above, an amount equivalent to the Green, Social and Sustainability Bond net proceeds will be allocated to disbursements for the portfolio of Eligible Assets and managed by Generali's Sustainability Bond Committee.
+In accordance with the evaluation and selection process presented above, an amount equivalent to the Green Bond net proceeds will be allocated to disbursements for Eligible Assets and managed by Generali's Green Bond Committee.